Kimber KDS9c Full Review: Holsters and Optics

 Even though I purchased the stainless model, I liked the black KDS9c as well.
 [Photo: Jason Mosher]

-Even though the grip is just a hair wider, it didn’t feel like a double stack gun.
+Even though the grip is just a hair wider, it didn’t feel like a double-stack gun.
 For those who grew up with a 1911, this is a great modern option for CCW.
-The block style sights are not the best for bullseye shooting, but worked well for quick acquisition.
+The block-style sights are not the best for bullseye shooting, but they worked well for quick acquisition.
 My KDS9c came with two 15-round mags, but I’ve heard Kimber is working on an 18-round mag as well.
 There didn’t seem to be a break-in period as the gun shot great from the first mag.
 I did wait until I put a couple hundred rounds through it to try out some hollow point ammo.
 Hornady Critical Defense and Winchester Defender cycled perfectly in the gun.

 A real fighter or just a looker?